PhiLhoSoft/RxNodeFS/README.md

 # RxNodeFS v.
-1.0.0
+1.1.0

 Library to wrap Node.js' FS library (filesystem) in RxJS' Observables.
-Currently only wrap directory reading (with optional recursion) and file reading.
+Currently only wrap directory reading (with optional recursion), file reading and writing.
-The data is provided as a stream of file information, as it consumes less memory: we can select and keep the useful information and throw away the remainder.
+The read data is provided as a stream of file information, as it consumes less memory: we can select and keep the useful information and throw away the remainder.

-The [RxNodeFS](https://PhiLhoSoft.GitHub.io/) library exported as [Node.js](https://nodejs.org/) module.

 ## Installation